The Station Tavern, Woburn Sands

 Sonny Jenks came into the trade about 10 years ago, but still kept on his Christmas pantomime appearances.
 He took The Station Hotel in April 1966 and finds that he does not have very much time for the ‘boards’ these days.
 But his desk drawer is filled with a memory of cuttings and in that attic is just about every variety of costume that he has ever worn.
 For a few brief moments he took me up there, donned a wig and fur stole and was ‘Sonny Jenks – Pantomime Dame’.
 Then we went for tea in the lounge downstairs and I was talking to Norman Jenkinson again.”

-The Station Hotel was taken by Kevin Brewer in November 1986, who is still there in 2018, successfully running it today.
+The Station Hotel was taken by Kevin Brewer in November 1986, who is still there in 2021, successfully running it today.
 The name has been altered to the Station Tavern.
-He also took the Fir Tree Hotel in May 1999, which is now run by his son.
+The family also took the Fir Tree Hotel in May 1999, running it until autumn 2021.

 1910 – 1915 Walter Bailey (son-in-law of above)